The styles and features of the Brine template family.

 To change the height of the bottom header:

-- All pages - Change Padding in Header: Bottom and Intro Padding in Main.
+- All pages - Change the Padding under Header: bottom and the Intro padding tweak under Main.

 - Individual pages - Add height by adding extra line breaks to the intro area.